dots the damp undisturbed forest bark

 Main Threats

 None significant.
-This species is common and widespread in damp, undisturbed forests.
-Localised threats include forest clearance, air pollution, and climate change reducing forest floor humidity.
+This species is common in damp, undisturbed forests.
+Localised threats include forest clearance, air pollution, and climate change.

 Population

 Not Threatened.
-The sticta lichen is common in damp, undisturbed forests throughout New Zealand, particularly in the South Island's beech forests and the North Island's western ranges.
-It grows on the bark of native trees, on mossy rocks, and on rotting logs.
+The sticta lichen is common in damp, undisturbed forests throughout New Zealand, particularly in beech forests and western ranges.

 Conservation Status